HMS Wilhelmina (1798): Dutch career and capture

-Wilhelmina was built at Flushing in 1787, and armed with 32 guns.
-She sailed under that name for eight years for the Dutch Republic until the invasion of the Netherlands by the French in 1795 and the establishment of the Batavian Republic led to her being renamed Furie.
+Wilhelmina was built and launched at Vlissingen in 1787, and armed with 36 guns.
+She served for eight years in the Dutch States Navy until French forces overran the Dutch Republic in 1795 and reorganising it into the Batavian Republic.
+This led to Wilhelmina being renamed Furie and incorporated into the new Batavian Navy.

-In 1798 she was part of the Dutch contribution hastily assembled to support the uprising of the United Irishmen in 1798.
-Furie, under the command of Captain Bartholomeus Pletz, and the 24-gun corvette Waakzaamheid under Captain Meindert van Neirop, were dispatched to carry men and supplies to Ireland.
-Furie embarked 165 troops and Waakzaamheid 122.
-In addition, the ships carried over 6,000 stands of arms and large quantities of other military stores with which to arm the Irish irregular forces that they expected to meet.
-The two ships sailed from the Netherlands on the night of 23/24 October, and by 08:00 were 30 nmi northwest of the Texel, sailing westwards towards the English Channel.
-There the British frigate Sirius, under the command of Captain Richard King, spotted them.
-Sirius had been stationed off the Texel to watch for Dutch movements and intercept any ships of smaller or equal size entering or leaving the waterway.
-Although van Neirop's squadron outnumbered King's ship, the British vessel was much larger and faster, and the Dutch were also hampered by their position: the two ships were more than 2 nmi apart, too far to offer mutual support against their opponent.
+In 1798, she was part of the Batavian contribution to French efforts to support a rebellion against British rule in Ireland by the Society of United Irishmen.
+Furie, under Captain Bartholomeus Pletz and accompanied by the 24-gun corvette Waakzaamheid under Captain Meindert van Neirop, was dispatched to transport military supplies and French troops to support the rebellion.
+Furie embarked 165 soldiers and Waakzaamheid 122.
+In addition, the ships carried over 6,000 stands of arms and large quantities of other military stores with which to arm the United Irishmen rebels that they expected to meet.

+The two ships set sail for Ireland on the night of 23 October, and by 08:00 were 30 nmi northwest of the Texel, sailing westwards towards the English Channel.
+There, the British frigate Sirius, under Captain Richard King, spotted them.
+Sirius had been stationed off the Texel to watch for Batavian movements and intercept any ships of smaller or equal size entering or leaving the waterway.
+Although the Batavian ships outgunned the British, Sirius was much larger and faster, and the Batavians were also hampered by their position: the two ships were more than 2 nmi apart, too far to offer mutual support against their opponent.

 King first attacked the smaller and slower Waakzaamheid, avoiding contact with the larger Furie as he did so.
-At 09:00 Sirius came alongside Waakzaamheid and fired a gun at her, prompting van Neirop to surrender immediately.
-King secured Waakzaamheid and set off in pursuit of Furie, which was attempting to flee to the west.
+At 09:00 Sirius came alongside Waakzaamheid and fired a gun at her, prompting van Neirop to strike his colours immediately.
+King secured Waakzaamheid and set off in pursuit of Furie, which was attempting to flee westwards.
 The chase lasted the rest of the day, with Sirius eventually coming within range at 17:00.
 The two ships exchanged broadsides for half an hour, as Pletz attempted to maneuver out of King's range.
-Furie was soon badly damaged whereas only one shot Dutch shot had struck Sirius, and that on the bowsprit.
-At approximately 17:30, Pletz surrendered, having lost eight dead and 14 wounded; Sirius had only one man wounded.
+Furie was soon badly damaged whereas only one Batavian shot had struck Sirius, on the bowsprit.
+At approximately 17:30, Pletz struck his colours, having lost eight dead and 14 wounded; Sirius had only one man wounded.
 King transferred the prisoners and placed a prize crew on Furie before returning to the Nore with his prizes.